wrattler/wrattler-design/data-store/data-store.md

 \{\mathcal{D}_1, \mathcal{D}_2, \dotsc, \mathcal{D}_n\}$.
 Each domain
 $\mathcal{D}_i$ is a (possibly infinite) set.

 A *relation type* is a finite tuple of domains.
-By a *relation* is meant a finite subset of the cartesian product of the domains in a relation type.
-The *header* of a relation is that relation type which is the tuple of domains in which its arguments are valued.
+The *carrier* of a relation type is the cartesian product of the domains in a relation type.[^carrier] By a *relation* is meant a relation type and a finite subset of the carrier of that relation type.
+The *header* of a relation is the corresponding relation type.

+[^carrier]: As far as I am aware, the nomenclature of “carrier” is not common
+    but it proves convenient in stating certain definitions later on.

-By a *database* is meant the following data:
+A *database* consists of the following data:

   1. A finite set of *names*;
   2. For each name, a relation type; and
-    3. For each name a relation, whose header is the given relation type.
+  3. For each name, a relation, whose header is the given relation type.

 (That, at any rate, is what I understand the formalism to be.)

-There is also given an algebra on relations.
+There is also given an algebra on the set of all relations.
+There are, or appear to be, three kinds of operations in this algebra: set-theoretic--type operations on pairs of “compatible” relations; “joins” of pairs of relations; and “projections” from one relation to another.

+If two relations have identical headers, then they are subsets of the same set (specifically, they are subsets of the same carrier).
+For such relations the union, intersection, and difference are defined as those operations on those subsets.

+Projections “restrict the relation to particular columns”, but the definition is not entirely straightforward because of the need to keep the domains straight.

+Given two relation types, $S$ and $T$, let $\mu:T\to S$ be a map that preserves domains (note that the arrow goes the “wrong way”).
+For example, if $S = (D_3, D_1, D_1)$ and $T = (D_1)$, then there are two possible maps $T\to S$: one taking the single domain in $T$ to the second domain in $S$, and one taking it to the third domain.
+Let $r_T$ be a relation with header $T$.
+We can extend
+$\mu$ to a map on elements of $r_T$: given an element of $r_T$ (*i.e.*, a tuple) we construct an element of the carrier of $S$ by the obvious action of $\mu$ on that tuple.

+A *projection*, $\pi_\mu(r_S)$ on some relation $r_S$ of relation type $S$ (this time the arrow goes the right way!) is that relation $r_T$ (as a subset of the carrier of $T$) whose elements are such that the action of $\mu$ is an element of $r_S$.
+Informally, it is the “restriction of $r_S$ to the domains in
+$T$”.
+Alternatively, it is “the set of tuples in the carrier of $T$ for which there exists some element of $r_S$ having the appropriate tuple.“

+Note that the operation “re-order the domains in a relation” is a projection.

+Finally, let $r_S$ and $r_T$ be two relations of type $S$ and $T$ respectively.
+Suppose there is given a relation type $U$ and two domain-preserving maps $\mu:S\to U$ and $\nu:T\to U$ respectively (note the direction).
+A *join* of $r_S$ and $r_T$ is the maximal relation $r_U$ whose carrier is $U$ and for which $\pi_\mu(r_U) = r_S$ and $\pi_\nu(r_U) = r_T$.
+(Here “maximal” means that there is no relation, having the same property, for which this one is a subset.)

+Note that intersection of relations can be defined in terms of joins (it is the join of two relations, having the same relation type, where the maps $\mu$ and
+$\nu$ are the identity maps).

+The join is often written $r_S\bowtie r_T$, though note that in our version it is required to specify the maps $\mu$ and $\nu$.

+The conventional story tries to get rid of the maps between the headers.
+It does this by considering a relation type to be a set (not a tuple) of *attributes*, where an attribute is a pair of a *name* and a domain.
+It is then required, in the definitions, that maps of relation types preserve attributes; effectively, the allowed maps are specified precisely by the attribute names.
+One then introduces auxiliary operators whose job is to allow renaming.

+Descriptions of the relational algebra often include a plethora of other operations, including *equijoin*, *semijoin*, *antijoin*, and *division*.
+I'm
+$\nu$ are the identity maps)pretty sure these are all definable in terms of the
+$\nu$ are the identity maps)operations described above.

 ## Interpretation